spacesuitdiver/cr-10-cura-profiles/README.md

 #### via File System

 If you name your printer `CR-10` you should be able to simply merge the quality and material directories into your `Application Support` directory.
-You can also install/update your profiles with the following command (unfortunately CURA doesn't support any sort of symlinking) but I suggest you select a prebuilt set of profiles and then exiting CURA otherwise it will startup not being able to load your printer profile:
+You can also install/update your profiles with the following command (unfortunately CURA doesn't support any sort of symlinking) but if you are updating be sure to select a prebuilt set of profiles and then exit CURA otherwise it will startup not being able to load your printer profile:

 ```
 rsync -ahv {quality,materials} ~/Library/Application\ Support/cura/2.7